 - Doctors Without Borders / Médecins Sans Frontières This French nonprofit has an incredible track record of heroic service and sacrifice providing medical care in some of the most difficult areas of the world.

 - We support dental missionaries providing free dental care to people in Ethiopia and the Dominican Republic.

 EDUCATION AND SOCIAL EMOTIONAL LEARNING

-- East Africa Playgrounds (Build playgrounds to bring joy to children and teachers in East Africa)
+- East Africa Playgrounds This fantastic organization builds playgrounds to bring joy to children and teachers in East Africa.

-- Puente del Puebo (Largest provider of social services in West Chicago.
-Provides after school chare for 150 children and case management and ESL education for adults.
+- Puente del Puebo PdP is the largest provider of social services in West Chicago.
+They provide after school chare for 150 children and case management and ESL education for adults.
 We support college road trips and scholarships for students.
-In 2018 we awarded our first 4-year partial scholarship for an incredible student).
+In 2018 we awarded our first 4-year partial scholarship for an incredible student.

-- Women's Bakery (Supports economic self-sufficiency and women's empowerment in Africa).
+- Women's Bakery This organization supports economic self-sufficiency and women's empowerment in Africa.